Here are all the top orange juice cocktails that highlight this beautiful citrus fruit! Try everything from a mimosa to a tequila sunrise.

 Ingredients: Orange juice, peach schnapps

 Here's a refreshing, well balanced orange juice cocktail: the Amaretto Stone Sour!
-Of course you know the Amaretto Sour, that classic boozy sour cocktail with the retro egg white foam.
-Well, the stone sour is a sour made with orange juice!
+You may know the Amaretto Sour, that classic boozy sour cocktail with the retro egg white foam.
+The stone sour is a sour made with orange juice!
 It’s light and refreshing, perfect for sipping at brunch or on a lazy afternoon with a book.
 It’s sweet tart with just right right finish of nutty amaretto.

 Ingredients: Light rum, dark rum, passion fruit syrup, orange juice, lime juice, grenadine

-Here’s a classic orange juice cocktail that flies under the radar: the Ward 8!
-This riff on the whiskey sour needs reviving, in our opinion.
+The Ward 8 is a riff on the whiskey sour needs reviving, in our opinion.
 Where the whiskey sour can be on the sweet side, the Ward 8 is perfectly balanced and tart.
 It features rye whiskey, but it’s not overpowering: there’s just a hint of spice on the finish.
-Add sweet orange juice and bright red grenadine for sweetness and color, and it’s a super balanced and intriguing drink!
+Add sweet orange juice and bright red grenadine for sweetness and color.

 Ingredients: Rye whiskey, lemon juice, orange juice, grenadine

 Here’s a creamy orange cocktail you need in your life: the Golden Dream!
 This classy drink was popular in the 1960’s and 70’s, and we think it’s time for a reprieve.
-One sip and you’ll be instantly intrigued: in fact, it tastes like a boozy Creamsicle!
-It’s creamy with a strong orange flavor: and the finish isn’t too sweet, with subtle notes of herbs, licorice and vanilla.
+It tastes like a boozy Creamsicle!
+It’s creamy with a strong orange flavor: and the finish isn’t too sweet, with subtle notes of herbs, licorice, and vanilla.

-Here’s a 1970’s orange juice cocktail that deserves a new look: the Alabama Slammer.
-It’s known as a lowbrow college drink made with trendy low quality liquor.
-But step up the liquor quality and you’ve got yourself a first-rate highball cocktail!
+Step up the liquor quality in this 1970's drink and you’ve got yourself a first-rate highball cocktail!
 It’s bold, fruity and balanced: great for sipping on the patio, at the lake, or just on a lazy afternoon.
 Here we’ve given a few little tweaks to the Alabama Slammer to take it up a notch and give it a new and improved vibe.

 Ingredients: Orange juice, amaretto, bourbon, sloe gin